 First Year Students: second quarter, during this quarter, first year students must submit one typed care plan via Medatrax per clinical day to their assigned CRNA advisor for evaluation.
 At a minimum, all first year students must discuss a verbal care plan with the instructor prior to starting the case.
 If the care plan for the case was only a verbal plan, it must be converted to a complete typed care plan.
-First year students are expected to do an in-depth written care plan on each patient for whom an advance assignment is made.

-First Year Students: during third, fourth and fifth quarters, each first year student will turn in one typed care plan via Medatrax per week to their assigned CRNA advisor.
+First Year Students: during third, fourth and fifth quarters, each first year student will turn in one typed care plan via Medatrax per quarter to their assigned CRNA advisor.
+This should be an in-depth, detailed care plan and will be discussed at the end of quarter advisement session.
 They will continue to have a minimum of a verbal care plan on all cases, which will be evaluated by the clinical instructor.